Download MP3 Audio Track

 Wouldn’t it be a fine thing to be known as somebody who nurtures and nourishes, rather than somebody who depletes and destroys?
 Indeed it would, and in truth, that’s a reputation that’s within the reach of every person on the planet.
 Many things we may not be able to do, but we can be people who nourish our friends and neighbors.

 Nourishment never goes out of style.
 There’ll never be a time when it’s not needed.
-The more we nourish those who cross our paths, the more they’ll enjoy being nourished.
+The more we nourish those who cross our path, the more they’ll enjoy being nourished.
 It’s an everyday opportunity, really, and a lifelong privilege.
 Let’s not miss the pleasure of it.

 “The more the heart is nourished with happiness, the more it is insatiable” (Gabrielle Roy).